MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Chance/index4.md

-# N5 SDD - Number Game
+# N5 SDD - Chance Part 4

 The local nursery wants to help children practise the concept of plus 1, using the numbers 1 to 10.